PhatomFatec/GeoForesight/Sprints/Sprint01.md

 <br>
 <p align="center">

+**Sprint 1:**
-* Study and understand the data provided
+  * Study and understand the provided data.
-* Select the most relevant information
+  * Perform the selection of the most relevant information.
-* Merge selected data
+  * Merge the selected data.
-* Enable simple data reporting
+  * Enable the generation of simple data reports.
+  * Develop a system wireframe.

+**Sprint 2:**
+  * Begin the implementation of rules related to LGPD (Brazil's General Data Protection Law).
+  * Connect to and consume the Visiona API for Temporal Series of Vegetation Indexes.
+  * Save the consumed/queried temporal series in a database.
+  * Develop the system's interface that displays spatially distributed plots.

+**Sprint 3:**
+  * Cross-reference plot spatial information with its location (Municipality and State).
+  * Develop the vegetation index temporal series chart.
+  * Implement the query for the temporal series chart.
+  * Develop a report exportable in PDF format for each query.
+  * Create a simple front-end that includes spatial query interfaces, attribute table, and temporal series chart.

+**Sprint 4:**
+  * Integrate the User Manual into the system screens.
-* Create system wireframe
+  * Create an Installation Guide.

 <br>
 </p>